OSC-JYU/KuKaKo/README.md

 Try to create a Team for you.
 Click line "member of (Team)" and click + icon.
 Now you can create a Team and you are automatically linked to it.

+NOTE: This works because you have admin rights in development node.

 ### Styles

 You'll soon notice that your graph looks boring.
 Import some style from "admin" -> "import style" -> "organisation.json" -> "DELETE ALL and import".
 Reload page and you should have much nicer looking graph!